General George Washington

 He was lucky, but his coat wasn't.
 In the Braddock disaster of 1755, WashingtonÕs troops were caught in the crossfire between British and Native American soldiers.
 Two horses were shot from under Washington, and his coat was pierced by four musket balls, none of which hit his actual body.

 George Washington is noted as the first man to send an air mail letter between Philadelphia (then the U.S. Capital) and New Jersey.
-It was a letter delivered by balloonist Jean Pierre Blanchard.
+It was a letter said to have been delivered by balloonist Jean Pierre Blanchard.

 George Washington was eulogized on December 26, 1799 by Col. Henry Lee as ''first in war, first in peace and first in the hearts of his countrymen.''